Teen accused of killing 4 at Apalachee High is set to appear in court. His father was also arrested

 The teen's father, Colin Gray, 54, was charged Thursday in connection with the shooting, including with counts of involuntary manslaughter and second-degree murder, Georgia Bureau of Investigation Director Chris Hosey.

 “His charges are directly connected with the actions of his son and allowing him to possess a weapon,” Hosey said.
-Colin Gray's first court appearance has not been set.
+Colin Gray's first court appearance also was set for Friday.

 It's the latest example of prosecutors holding parents responsible for their children's actions in school shootings.
 In April, Michigan parents Jennifer and James Crumbley were the first convicted in a U.S. mass school shooting.
 They were sentenced to at least 10 years in prison for not securing a firearm at home and acting indifferently to signs of their son's deteriorating mental health before he killed four students in 2021.